2/26/2025

 Chief Executive Officer

+Yeah.
 Okay.
 So actually, I think that's probably a question to Mobileye and their perception software.
 So I can't share with you kind of like their analysis of their system.
-I can only say that our experience working with different customers, we always hear about the importance of lidars in very complex driving scenarios, weather conditions, etc. As I said, I think on last quarter when talking with Waymo, they talk about the lidar taking more than 90% weight of the decision making coming from the lidar, meaning very lidar centric.
+I can only say that our experience working with different customers, we always hear about the importance of lighters in very complex driving scenarios, weather conditions. et cetera.
+As I said, I think on last quarter when talking with Waymo, they talk about the ladder taking more than 90% weight of the decision-making coming from the ladder, meaning very ladder-centric.
 On Mobileye, I will let them comment.

 speaker